• Skip to primary navigation

 This post may contain affiliate links, and as an Amazon Associate I earn from qualifying purchases.
 I’ll never link to anything I don’t use and love!
 Click here for full disclosure and privacy policy.

-If you enjoy baking with honey, you should also check out my recipes for Honey Lavender Cupcakes, Honey Pecan Bars, and Cinnamon Honey Scones!
+If you enjoy baking with honey, you should also check out my recipes for Honey Doughnuts, Strawberry Shortbread Cookies, and Honey Lavender Latte Cookies!

 Honey Cookies on a white background with honey jar and yellow flower petals.

 Since these cookies are so simple, you likely have everything you need to make them in your pantry right now!
-Here's a list of what you'll need:
+Measurements for each of the ingredients are included in the recipe card, below.

 • Unsalted butter - For moisture and richness; unsalted so that you control the amount of salt.
 You want your butter to be at room temperature.